openedx/edx-documentation/en_us/edx_style_guide/source/wordlist.rst

    * - drop-down, dropdown
      - The edX problem type is labeled "dropdown".
 If it is necessary to describe a particular type of user interface control, use drop-down.
+   * - The E-Commerce service
+     - The part of the edX platform that handles payments.
+Always use with "service".
    * - edx, edX, EdX
      - The company name is presented in mixed case: edX or edX, Inc. However, when a sentence begins with the company name, the first letter is also